GuillaumeDIDIER/Ars-Magica-Characters/Magi/Lorenzo of Jerbiton/Lorenzo, the Artist+45.md

 ## Talisman

-A spoon chisel made of iron with a blackthorn handle with bronze etchings.
+A spoon chisel made of iron with a blackthorn handle and bronze etchings.

 **Attunement:** +3 terram, +2 shape stone
 **Talisman Powers:** Harder than Iron, Change Form